 Learning Analytic Labs are individual one-off sessions that will assist you with examining how factors such as your personality and individual learning style may be effecting your motivation and engagement with your studies.
 In addition, you will have the opportunity to learn new skills to assist you to re-engage and to develop a personal development plan to help you improve your academic performance.

 Remote Campus Web Counselling

 We understand that getting to Camperdown from remote campuses can be difficult.
 As such, CAPS now provides web counselling using the secure Jabber software to students on select remote campuses.
 Sessions are provided as per the normal individual face-to-face sessions listed above.
-At present, CAPS has extended this service to students at Camden, Dubbo, The Conservatorium of Music, Lismore, Orange and Cumberland campus.
+At present, CAPS has extended this service to students at Camden, Dubbo, The Conservatorium of Music, Lismore, Orange and Cumberland campus'.
 Contact CAPS reception to make an appointment.

 Appointment cancellations and changes